 Mario is a PSIA certified XC Ski instructor who loves giving lessons and helping students improve and enjoy their experience.
 He has provided private lessons, served as the Wolverine Sport Club XC Ski Instructor and has led the annual Wolverine Sports Club XC ski weekend clinics for over 25 years.

-As a member of the FCN Board of Directors, Mario is privileged and honored to be part of the Forbush Corner Nordic vibe.
+Mario is privileged and honored to be part of the Forbush Corner Nordic vibe.
 Mario’s current role at FCN is serving as a volunteer, along with his wife Amy, to provide assistance and backup wherever needed.

 Mario’s personal note about Forbush Corner Nordic: Dave was a brilliant, wonderful man who left us a wonderful gift.
 Through his relentless innovation, inspiring leadership and whole-hearted welcoming demeanor, he created a warm, safe and unique space in this world and called it Forbush Corner.
 Today, Forbush Corner Nordic continues to be that space where like-mined strangers arrive, connect and leave as friends.
 Where families, friends and volunteers can gather to soak in the soulful solitude of winter or socialize and engage in candid camaraderie and know they are in a good place.